 To keep this pancake recipe simple I used water and bananas to create the banana milk.
 This eliminated the need for plant-based milk, which instantly makes them a dairy-free breakfast option.

 How to make Banana Milk

-Banana Milk is one of the easiest non-dairy milks to make.
-It only takes 2 simple ingredients: Bananas and Water!
+Banana Milk is easy to make.
+This non-dairy milk only takes 2 simple ingredients: Bananas and Water!

 Toss them both in the blender for about 30 seconds and you’ve got homemade banana milk!